luisrodrigues154/Cyber-Security/Juice-shop/Level_1.md

 **Solution:**
 <p>

-IF we send a normal feedback (with any star value), copy the request, change the rating to 0 resend it, the server accepts it.
+If we send a normal feedback (with any star value), copy the request, change the rating to 0 and resend it, the server accepts it.

 </p>
 <hr>